-Fig. 11: Uncoated IOV CCR.
-Left: camera taking photo at angle ~170 is still barely visible.
-Right: at angle >170 camera is not visible due to optical BT
+Figure 11.
+Uncoated IOV CCR.
+Left: camera taking photo at angle ~17° is still barely visible.
+Right: at angle >17° camera is not visible due to optical BT

-Fig. 12: Picture of Galileo CCR arrays from the ILRS web site, shown for qualitative purposes only.
+Figure 12.
+Picture of Galileo CCR arrays from the ILRS web site, shown for qualitative purposes only.
 The actual IOV and FOC arrays can be different

+In the SCF-Test the GCO is the horizontal plane; the laser polarization for FFDP measurements is also horizontal.
+Therefore, during the GCO, the IOV CCR is rotated around the vertical in 7 hours.
+One CCR physical edge is oriented horizontally such the optical BT occurs only during sunset (and not during sunrise).
 Fig. 13 shows the CCR package used for the SCF-Test, to simulate the CCR thermal excursion on-board the IOV indicated by ESA.
 The package consists of:

-• CCR unit in its mounting cavity, as in Fig. 11

-• External, auxiliary Al housing cavity, in which the CCR is kept to simulate its conditions in the IOV array, surrounded by other CCRs.
+- CCR unit in its mounting cavity, as in Fig. 11 - External, auxiliary Al housing cavity, in which the CCR is kept to simulate its conditions in the IOV array, surrounded by other CCRs.
 This housing can be thermally controlled and was suspend from the positioning system with a G10 screw.

-• Al back-plate to simulate the array plate and to perform thermal control of the package.
+Al back-plate to simulate the array plate and to perform thermal control of the package.

-Fig. 13: IOV CCR inside the SCF for the GCO test
+Figure 13.
+IOV CCR inside the SCF for the GCO test